Ruzhica/QuipuQATask/README.md

 3.Observe the redirection behavior.

 Expected Result: After logging in, the user should be redirected to their account dashboard or the page they were previously on.
 Actual Result: The user remains on the same login page even after a successful login.

 Severity: Medium
 Priority: High

-# 3: Add to Cart Button Overlaps with Other Elements
-Title: Add to Cart Button Overlaps with Other Elements on Mobile View
-Description: The "Add to cart" button overlaps with other elements when viewed on mobile devices, making it difficult to interact with the button.

-Steps to Reproduce:
-1.Open the website on a mobile device or in mobile simulation mode.
-2.Go to a product page (e.g., a "Dress").
-3.Attempt to click the "Add to cart" button.

-Expected Result: The "Add to cart" button should be clearly visible and not overlap with any other elements.
-Actual Result: The button overlaps with other UI elements, and the user may have difficulty clicking it.

-Severity: Medium
-Priority: High